 Stan Lee confirmed their arrangement in a 1965 interview with the New York Herald Tribune.
 “I don’t plot Spider-Man anymore,” he said.
 “Steve Ditko, the artist, has been doing the stories.
 I guess I’ll leave him alone until sales start to slip.
 Since Spidey got so popular, Ditko thinks he’s the genius of the world.
 We were arguing so much over plot lines I told him to start making up his own stories.
 He won’t let anybody else ink his drawings either.
 He just drops off the finished pages with notes at the margins and I fill in the dialogue.
 I never know what he’ll come up with next, but it’s interesting to work that way.”

 Unfortunately, it wouldn’t “work that way” for very long.
-Although Steve Ditko co-created Spider-Man, the character itself was owned by Marvel Comics, which meant that Ditko did not receive any compensation from merchandising or a potential Saturday morning cartoon television series that was in the works.
-In 1966, his growing frustration led him to quit Marvel, leaving the character he helped create in someone else’s hands.
+Although Steve Ditko co-created Spider-Man – as well as Doctor Strange – the character itself was owned by Marvel Comics, which meant that Ditko did not receive any compensation from merchandising or a potential Saturday morning cartoon television series that was in the works.
+In 1966, his growing frustration led him to quit Marvel, leaving the characters he helped create in someone else’s hands.
 A firm believer that it was the story that most mattered, he consented to very few interviews throughout his career and virtually no public appearances, resulting in his relative obscurity.

 In addition to the Hometown Heroes: Steve Ditko exhibit – which featured a small handful of original comic art and other memorabilia – the 2021 summer-long celebration in Johnstown featured the staging of a two-act play called Ditko written by Rhode Island resident Lenny Schwartz in July and culminated with a one-day Ditko Con in September.